crossplane/docs/content/v1.10/concepts/packages.md

 > Dependency resolution is a `beta` feature and depends on the `v1beta1`
 > [`Lock` API][lock-api].

-For an example Configuration package, see [getting-started-with-gcp].
+For an example Configuration package, see [getting-started-with-gcp](https://github.com/crossplane/docs/tree/master/content/v1.10/snippets/package/gcp).

 To build a Configuration package, navigate to the package root directory and execute the following command: